mittielawrence22/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, tomorrow's you (or someone else) will thank you for it."

 This emphasizes the importance of keeping code simple and avoiding over-engineering.
 It's a reminder that while it's easy to get carried away with complex solutions, the best code is often the simplest and most straightforward.
 By prioritizing clarity and simplicity, we make our code easier to understand, debug, and modify in the future, thereby enhancing its longevity and maintainability.

+# 2023-12-30
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or distractions.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities and progress.